NASA Federal Credit Union: Certificates

-NASA Federal offers certificates (which are comparable to CDs).
-They have been mentioned in The Wall Street Journal as a way to achieve membership to credit unions.
+NASA Federal has been recognized for its rate-leading high-yield certificates (which are comparable to CDs) in the past by Investopedia, DepositAccounts.com, and Business Insider to name a few.

 Mortgages

-NASA Federal offers zero-down mortgages up to $650,000 with no private mortgage insurance plus a $1,000 "lender credit" toward closing costs if the home purchase doesn't go to settlement by the contract date.
+NASA Federal offers zero-down mortgages up to $1,149,825 with no private mortgage insurance.

 In 2020, NASA Federal originated 1,166 mortgages worth a total of $337 million.

 Community outreach

 Children's Miracle Network

 Each year, NASA Federal volunteers and participates as runners, raising thousands of dollars for the Children's Miracle Network through an annual event called the Credit Union Cherry Blossom 10 mile run.
 Nearly 20,000 runners in total participate in this event.

 Scholarships

 NASA Federal awards scholarships to DC-area high school students through the Mitchell-Beall-Rosen Memorial Scholarship Contest.
 The annual program rewards the writing talents of young Credit Union members who are working toward four-year or two-year undergraduate degrees or vocational studies.

 The Scholarship Program was established in 1983 in memory of Wilfred Mitchell and then renamed in 1991 to also honor Donald Beall.
 Both men are former NASA Federal Credit Union officials.
+Eugene Rosen joined NASA Federal Credit Union in 1961, was elected to the Board in 1962, and served as Treasurer since 1963.
+Among the many accomplishments for which Mr. Rosen will be remembered is his service to the Mitchell-Beall Memorial Scholarship program, where his name was added in recognition in 2010.